 “The pain our country feels is rooted in generations of institutional racism.
 We recognize that the anger in our communities is a sincere and justifiable reaction to the long-standing failure to reform those institutions — especially our criminal justice system.
 Even amid a global pandemic that is disproportionality impacting people of color, the circumstances are too much for many to bear silently or alone….Though we will never know the experience of being Black in America, we know that Indian Country stands in solidarity with our Black brothers and sisters—committed to fighting for justice and channeling our frustration into meaningful action and change.
 Together we can build a more equitable and just society—one that lives up to the ideals we expect of our nation.”

-“While anti-Asian hate is unfortunately not new, we must acknowledge how xenophobic rhetoric throughout the pandemic has further inflamed anti-Asian racism, misogyny, and violence.
+On her second full day in office, Secretary Haaland issued a statement condemning a spate of incidents where white racists and supremacists were allegedly carrying out “anti-Asian” violence in cities and towns across the United States: “While anti-Asian hate is unfortunately not new, we must acknowledge how xenophobic rhetoric throughout the pandemic has further inflamed anti-Asian racism, misogyny, and violence.
 The scale and frequency of targeted violence against communities of color is unacceptable and serves as a grim reminder that our long march toward peace and liberation persists.”

-As Wilfred Reilly of Commentary magazine pointed out in May 2021, whites had very little to do with whatever violence was being directed against Asians in America.
+But as Wilfred Reilly of Commentary magazine pointed out in May 2021, whites had very little to do with whatever violence was being directed against Asians in America.

-On March 31, 2021, Haaland’s office released another statement in which the Secretary commemorated the “Transgender Day of Visibility”:
+On March 31, 2021, Haaland’s office released a statement in which the Secretary commemorated the “Transgender Day of Visibility”:

 “There is nothing more powerful in this world than the act of living openly, authentically, and safely.
 On this Trans Day of Visibility, we recognize the hard-fought victories won by and for the transgender community, honor the transgender loved ones we’ve lost along the way, and recommit to the struggle for full equality.
 Transgender people continue to face an unacceptable epidemic of violence and harmful discrimination in access to health care, employment, and housing.
 Trans people are our neighbors, our family, our friends, and our colleagues, and they deserve to live with dignity and to be treated fairly in every part of life.
 Today, and every day, we stand in solidarity with the transgender community as we both celebrate our progress and continue our long march toward liberation, peace, and equality.”